MaximumPigs/maximumpigs.github.io/_posts-drafts/2025-01-18-detection-engineering-where-to-start.md

 ## Intelligence

 Before we can start, we need intel.
 Intel is everywhere, every major cyber security vendor is posting intelligence - but generally not the intel we need for this exercise.

-They type if intel often plastered all over the internet could be regarded as strategic intelligence, it tells a broad story about general threats to assist decision makers in directing their efforts.
+The type of intel often plastered all over the internet could be regarded as strategic intelligence, it tells a broad story about general threats to assist decision makers in directing their efforts.
 This type of intelligence doesn't do too much to help us detect malicious activity though.
 The kind of intel we need is Operational intelligence.

 Operational intelligence is highly technical in nature, and it provides highly specific details of a threat actors Tactics, Techniques and Procedures (TTPs) which makes it perfect